sullis/securitybuilder/README.md

 The [Java Cryptography Architecture](https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html) lays out how to create and initialize certificates, keystores, and so on, but typically does so in frustrating ways.

 This library implements a set of "fluent" API builders for the `java.security` classes, and provides more typesafe, intuitive API to access trust stores, key stores and keys.
+The primary purpose of this library is to make small tasks easy, and provide better integration with the JSSE stack.

+## WARNING

+> If you need a cryptography API, **DON'T USE THE JCA!**  Even with these builders, building your own crypto using a low level library is like [juggling chainsaws in the dark](https://www.usenix.org/sites/default/files/conference/protected-files/hotsec15_slides_green.pdf).
+Use a high level cryptography library like [Google Tink](https://github.com/google/tink/blob/master/docs/JAVA-HOWTO.md) or [Kalium](https://github.com/abstractj/kalium/).

 ## Installation